 Beyond that, you can check DAZN’s calendar from the “Schedules” section to see what events are upcoming on each day.
 You can filter by sport, or select “All sports” to catch everything available.

-You can also check out all of the upcoming events on this webpage from DAZN US.
+You can also check out all of the upcoming events on this page from SportingNews.

 Overall Review: 7.6